 Very often, we fail to see the opportunities that are right before us.
 This is often due to our overfamiliarity with the places we live.
 Often, we need to look again at the things that are familiar to us and try to see things from a fresh perspective.
 We need to do this important work because many of these familiar places present significant opportunities for chaplaincy.
-Your local supermarket that employs one thousand staff members; the row of shops down your road; the council offices that employ hundreds of workers; the local police station; the primary school in the housing estate; the magistrates' court in session day after day.
+Your local supermarket that employs one thousand staff members, the row of shops down your road, the local council offices that employs hundreds of workers, the local police station, the primary school at the end of your street, the magistrates court in session day after day.
 These familiar places are often invisible to local people because they are part of the fabric of the community.
 Yet in each place, there are people who would benefit from the presence of chaplains.